vrs-learn/curosityHustle/notes.md

 Divs and Spans allows us to segment portions of our HTML.

 ## Html attributes
-src -> this attribute can be used in "img" tag to link an image or object alt -> this attribute can be used when the "src" linked image or object is not available.
+src -> this attribute can be used in "img" tag to link an image or object. alt -> this attribute can be used when the "src" linked image or object is not available.
 Can have any text or something. a (Anchor) tag with "href" -> Used to link to another website OR to another webpage stored locally.